eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 approach to trust and verification within the EUDI Wallet ecosystem.

-Second, a Relying Party in the EUDI Wallet ecosystem may attempt to request attributes from a Wallet Unit without being registered or authorized to do so.
+Second, a Relying Party in the EUDI Wallet ecosystem may attempt to request attributes from a Wallet Unit without being registered or authorised to do so.
 This risk is mitigated mainly by three measures:

 1. **Selective Disclosure and User Control** – The attestation formats and